govind0229/govind0229/README.md

 ## How to use this README
 1. Create a new repository named exactly: `govind0229` (this is required for it to show on your GitHub profile).
 2. Add a file named `README.md` at the root with the contents of this file.
-3. Replace placeholders (email, blog, resume, Twitter, project links/descriptions) with your real links and text.
+3. Replace or update the Featured Projects lines with your actual repo names/links and 1-line descriptions (send them to me and I'll do it for you).
-4. Optional: Pin the three Featured Projects on your profile for better visibility.
+4. Optional: Pin your top repos on your profile for better visibility.

 ---